Skip to content

 How to Assemble a Rainbow Fruit Platter

-You can get the kids involved in helping to create the rainbow on the platter.
-They’ll have fun seeing it come together, plus they’ll probably enjoy snacking on the fruit too!
+You can get the kids involved in helping to create the rainbow fruit tray.
+They’ll have fun seeing it come together.
+I chose a traditional rainbow arch but you can do rainbow stripes across the tray, just remember ROYGBIV.

 bowl of gold coins and marshmallows